SebGSX/AI-ML-Bootstrap/docs/ai-ml-bootstrap-guide.md

 #### 5.7.5.
 Data Layer

 Designing a data layer for an AI and ML solution is a complex topic that is beyond the scope of this guide.
-Assuming you’ve built a developer workstation that uses NVMe drives in a RAID-0 configuration, we have options.
+Assuming you’ve built a developer workstation that uses NVMe devices in a RAID-0 configuration, we have options.
 We could use files stored in the OS filesystem or install specific storage software.

 The simplest solution would be to rely on the basic OS filesystem.
 More complex solutions include but are not